Menina

 The Guest of Honour of the session number 25 was Mr. Pasqual Maragall.

-In the 50th. session was Mr. Joan Clos.
+In the 50th. session was Mr. Joan Clos, Barcelona Mayor.

 In the 75fh. session was the Hon.
 Artur Mas.